-Many plastic bonding UV curable adhesives bond well to PVC.
+Many plastic bonding UV curable adhesives work well.
 One substrate must transmit UV light.
 Flexible and medical grades of UV curable adhesives are also available.

-1. Providing the surface is clean and dry and free from contamination,
+1. Providing the surface is clean, dry, and free from contamination, bond “As Received.”

 3. For highly plasticized PVC, consider testing the longevity of bond life due to the potential of plasticizers migrating into the bond area.